ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.dwd/README.md

 * (bluefox) Breaking change: Rename state `numberofwarnings` to `numberOfWarnings`

 ### 2.7.5 (2021-02-09)
-* (Apollon77) Update region list to the official one completely
+* (Apollon77) Update the region list to the official one completely

 ### 2.7.4 (2021-02-04)
 * (Apollon77) Fix region list entry